stimpy76/ArduSimF1/README.md

 # ArduSimF1
 Software to read telemetry data out of Codemasters F1 2016 and send data to arduino for shift leds.

 Test movie of the software.(https://youtu.be/-ma095YRukE).
+Only output to console.

 ### Done
-* Use the sample recvform from the microsoft site.
+* Software is opening socket.
 * Got the byte to struct conversion ready.
+* Output to Console.

 ### Todo
 * Send data to the serialport.